KabukiStarship/KabukiToolkit/KabukiSDK-Library/_Data/ReadMe.md

 # Data Structures Module
-Contains various data structures that can be used across an assembly line boundry.
+contains various data structures that can be used across an assembly line boundry.
 You cannot pass a template across an assembly boundry because it is resolved at compile time, .

 ## Vision